-Nataša's work has been featured among others in Douloun Museum of Art in Shanghai, ARCO Fair in Madrid, Kunstlerwerkstatt in Munich, Spazio Erasmus Brera in Milan, Lancaster Museum of Art, Museum of Modern Art in Slovenia, Tel Aviv Museum of Art and in festivals such as SXSW, ISEA Helsinki, Films de femmes Paris, Melbourne Film Festival, AVIFF Cannes, Brooklyn Film Festival, Pandemonium London, Chicago Independent Film Festival, Pacific Film Archives Berkeley, Cinematheque108 USC and RedCat at Disney Music Hall in Los Angeles and others.
+Nataša's work has been featured at the Venice Biennale, in Douloun Museum of Art in Shanghai, ARCO Fair in Madrid, Kunstlerwerkstatt in Munich, Spazio Erasmus Brera in Milan, Lancaster Museum of Art, Tel Aviv Museum of Art and in festivals such as SXSW, Films de femmes Paris, Melbourne Film Festival, AVIFF Cannes, Brooklyn Film Festival, Pandemonium London, Chicago Independent Film Festival, Pacific Film Archives Berkeley, RedCat at Disney Music Hall in Los Angeles and others.
 She is a recipient of the Durffee and Soros Grants.
 Most recently she completed a new body of work for an original opera CODE L.

 Nataša lives in Venice California and in Ljubljana Slovenia.

 HOW DOES SHE BREATHE?

 To enter the space of a video installation by Nataša Prosenc Stearns is to reawaken the sentient self, the body and perception as it meets the world prior to all thought and theory.
 While this experience may not be unique to Nataša’s work, her insistence on finding the ground of connection that unites people with the organic world almost is.
 Indeed, she is a bit of an anomaly in the international contemporary video art scene.
 Whereas the focus of much recent work tends to be conceptual and highly aware of its specificity and place of enunciation, or – increasingly – narrative in nature, Nataša pursues transcendent themes that extend well beyond the moment of her artwork’s existence.
 “I’m trying to find a universal source, whether through the body or nature,” she has said, and it is here, in the variable spaces between the physical body and the world that her work resides.